sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: changed the admin view to new design (added designed header and menu)
 * Feature: added option to enable animation on swipe to owl carousel js
 * Feature: added woo mini cart functionality
-* Feature: added option: "current query as a base" to post selection -> include by
+* Feature: added option: &quot;current query as a base&quot; to post selection -&gt; include by

 * Fix: added support for webp in the manager
 * Fix: allow fetching images from media library post type for the galleries